StretchComputing/rteam/README.md

    - the vagrant vm is configured to forware port 5555 on the host to port 8888 on the guest.
    - the vagrant vm is configured with IP address:  192.168.55.55
 5. To access the rTeam VM, ssh in:  vagrant ssh  (in the home directory of rTeam project on the host machine)
+6. Install/update packages via package.json.
+Go to directory /vagrant, run: npm install.
-6. To run rTeam, do the following:
+7. To run rTeam, do the following:
    - vagrant ssh
    - neo4j should already be running.  you can verify via:  sudo service neo4j-service status
    - to restart neo4j:  sudo service neo4j-service restart
    - go to the shared directory: cd /vagrant
    - start the server: ./runNode.sh  (node.js is configured to listen to port 8888 and will run until you hit cntrl-C)
      NOTE: to run directly via the command line: nodejs index.js
-7. From the host machine, node.js can be accessed in two ways:
+8. From the host machine, node.js can be accessed in two ways:
    - http://localhost:5555  (via port forwarding)
    - http://192.168.55.55   (via IP address of rTeam vm)
-8. rTeam has a hello world API that can test your installation
+9. rTeam has a hello world API that can test your installation
    - from the host machine, enter URL in browser:  192.168.55.55:8888/hello/world
    - plain text "hello world" should be displayed
-9. Access the neo4j web interface at http://192.168.55.55:7474.
+10. Access the neo4j web interface at http://192.168.55.55:7474.
 Allows queries and browsing of graph database blog post and help:  http://blog.neo4j.org/2013/10/neo4j-200-m06-introducing-neo4js-browser.html

 =========
 resources